fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 ```

 :::info
-Status changes occur automatically based on the Due Date and payments received.
+Status changes occur automatically based on the due date and payments received.
 :::

 ### Styling

-Customize invoice appearance using themes, colors, and fonts in your Template settings.
+Customize invoice appearance using themes, colors, and fonts in your template settings.

 :::info[caution]
 Changes to templates affect all invoices using that template.